 Over the years, I have been served restaurant food so loaded with fat that it was shiny, when I was assured by the waiter/chef that “the food has no oil”.
 Also had the unpleasant experience of finding my lips feeling oily after a chef/waiter assured/confirmed absolutely no oil was used.

 On another occasion, a baker making plant-based croissants (which require a ton of fat to make) was also once bragging to me that she knows how to make oil-free croissants without anyone noticing the difference.
-I hate to say something is impossible, but decent croissants that looks and taste like croissants, without a ton of fat, is about as impossible as a baking challenge can get.
+I hate to say something is impossible, but decent croissants that look and taste like croissants, without a ton of fat, is about as impossible as a baking challenge can get.

 So…why were so many of these food makers so convinced they didn’t use oil when there clearly was oil in the food?
 This puzzled me for a while.